will123195/oreo/README.md

 Instantiates the `db` object and configures the database connection string(s).

 - **opts** {Object} options
+    - driver: `pg` or `mysql`
+    - hosts: array of possible hosts, each is checked to see if it is online and writable or read-only
+    - name: the database name
+    - user: the username
+    - password: the password
+    - debug: (optional) set to `console.log` to see info about running queries
+    - memoize: (optional) duration in milliseconds to cache rows in process memory.
+I like setting this to 150ms to prevent fetching a row multiple times simultaneously.
+    - cache: (optional) object with `get(key)` and/or `set(key, val)` methods (i.e. redis) to cache full rows (indefinitely).
+Cached rows are refreshed after `save()`/`insert()`/`update()` to keep the cache fresh.
+The [Table functions](#table) fetch rows from the cache (and only fetch from sql if the row is not cached). `find()` and `findOne()` only fetch primary keys from sql (typically should be a very fast in-memory index scan), then fetches the actual row from the cache.
 - **cb** {Function} *(optional)* callback(err)

 ```js